Jessica Savitch: In popular culture

 The second, Golden Girl: The Story of Jessica Savitch (Dutton, 1988) by Alanna Nash, became the basis of the 1996 theatrical film Up Close & Personal starring Michelle Pfeiffer and Robert Redford.
-Up Close and Personal was originally intended as a biographical film about Savitch.
+Up Close & Personal was originally intended as a biographical film about Savitch.
 However, the plot of the movie was substantially changed to become a love story quite different from Savitch's life.
-According to Nash and John Gregory Dunne (who worked on the screenplay and wrote the book Monster: Living Off the Big Screen about the making of the film), this was because the filmmakers, including The Walt Disney Company that was financing the film, considered Savitch's life story too downbeat to be popular at the box office.
+According to Nash and John Gregory Dunne (who co-wrote the screenplay with his wife Joan Didion and wrote the book Monster: Living Off the Big Screen about the making of the film), this was because the filmmakers, including The Walt Disney Company that was financing the film, considered Savitch's life story too downbeat to be popular at the box office.
 Many reviews of the movie discuss how the film departed, probably for commercial reasons, from Savitch's actual biography.

-Savitch's life was also examined in several television documentaries.
-The A&E series Biography featured an episode about Savitch, which inspired Will Ferrell to make Anchorman: The Legend of Ron Burgundy (basing the Ron Burgundy character on Savitch's friend Mort Crim).
+The A&E series Biography featured an episode about Savitch and her relationship with her male peers, which inspired Will Ferrell to make the 2004 comedy film Anchorman: The Legend of Ron Burgundy, whose two main characters were based on her and Mort Crim.
 Lifetime also aired a documentary entitled Intimate Portrait: Jessica Savitch that was based on the perspectives of Savitch biographer Alanna Nash.